 The development of the Liberty Bank Building is led by a partnership of community organizations.
 Read about them below.

 The mission of the Africatown-Central District Preservation & Development Association is to honor, preserve, promote and develop the legacy and presence of Black Americans and newly arrived Africans in Seattle’s Central District as a vibrant community and unique urban experience.

 The Black Community Impact Alliance (BCIA) is a group of cooperating organizations serving the Black Community in Western Washington.
 We make sure that taxpayer-funded initiatives and organizations that receive government money to work in the Black community are actually doing work to better the lives of Black children and families, particularly those with low incomes and the working poor.

 Capitol Hill Housing builds vibrant and engaged communities through affordable housing and community development.
-We provide secure, affordable apartments to nearly 2,000 of our neighbors across the city.
-Based in Capitol Hill, we have properties throughout the Seattle area, including historic apartments as well as award-winning new developments.
+We provide quality, affordable apartments to over 2,000 of our neighbors across the city.
+Headquartered in Capitol Hill, we maintain buildings throughout the Seattle area, including historic apartments as well as award-winning new developments.